cms-btv-pog/BTVNanoCommissioning/README.md

 # hgg-coffea
-Repository for Commissioning studies in the BTV POG based on (custom) nanoAOD samples
+Repository for building a columnar analysis for Hgg using nanoAOD samples

 ## Structure